-Button Action

-10 - Profiler options
+Button Action 10 - Displays a menu of options for managing your Profiling session.
 Launches the configured application to be profiled.
-By default, this is the application configured in the active Analyzer Script.
+By default, this is the application configured in the active Analyzer Script. ٩ Indicates the state of the sampler.
+When green, sampling is enabled; when red, sampling is disabled.